shanelawrence/cve_manager_VS/README.md

 * downloads new raw data file for CPE - the vulnerable products
 * downloads new top 1000 CWE - the code problems that cause vulnerabilities
 * jams all of the above into a postgres database
-* runs the searches relevant to virtustream
+* runs the searches relevant to you
-* creates csv reports of the relevant searches, formatted and sorted for virtustream preferences
+* creates csv reports of the relevant searches, formatted and sorted for your preferences
 * reads in the csv reports and outputs to xlsx
 * deletes the csvs
 Automates the usage of email_xlsx_attach.py